 COLLEGE STATION, TX — Texas A&M researchers are developing a tool that could allow students to monitor their mental health through their smartwatch.

-The device would be triggered by anxiety patterns, like your heart rate, and prompt the wearer to start therapeutic activities.
+The device is triggered by anxiety patterns, like your heart rate, and prompt the wearer to start therapeutic activities.

-This program is the first of its kind and could be used as a model for integrating mobile-enabled technologies into mental health care in other communities.
+The program is the first of its kind, and could be used as a model for integrating mobile-enabled technologies into mental health care in other communities.